sostenibilidad-unam/dmana/doc/README.md

 a) Cognitive Map of an academic

-Show a picture of a 1-2 cognitive map(s) of the percetion of management and state of a natural protected area of the university (with socio-political & biophysical variables)
+Here a picture of a cognitive map of the perception of management and state of a natural protected area of the university (with socio-political & biophysical variables)

 b) Agency Network of a Laboratory that studies the Natural Protected Area-NPA (5 egos, each with 3-4 alters)